Can You Be Fired While Sick in Switzerland? (2026 Rules)

 Illness and Accident (let. b)

-- 30 days during 1st year
+- 30 days during the 1st year of service

-- 90 days 2nd-5th year
+- 90 days from the 2nd to the 5th year

-- 180 days from 6th year
+- 180 days from the 6th year onwards

 Pregnancy and Post-Partum (let. c)

-Military/Civil Service (let. a)
+Military, Civil and Civil Protection Service (let. a)

 Nullity